opensrp/opensrp-client-native-form/README.md

 For a form named `example_form` the generated assets will follow the following naming covention : `example_form.json` and `example_form.properties`.

-The properties file can then be copied over to the `resources` folder of your Android project.
+The properties file can then be copied over to the `resources` folder of your Android project under `src/main`.
 The placeholder-injected JsonForm will typically be copied over to the `assets` folder of your Android project (although not mandatory).